Committed to Sustainable Cities and Human Settlements for All

 attached as required.

-practices will be included in GFHS’ annual outcome document and relevant
+will be included in GFHS’ annual outcome document and relevant publications as

 4. Award-winning cities and organizations